Changi Hospital: Hauntings

-The vacated hospital compound was popular with film-makers after the Singapore Land Authority commenced a short-term rental programme of the abandoned and derelict buildings that was once Changi Hospital.
-Many popular MediaCorp television series such as Growing Up, The Crime Hunters, C.I.D. and Incredible Tales were partly filmed at the now-abandoned hospital, which by the 2000s was already badly damaged and entirely desecrated by hundreds of vandals, criminals, drug-users and possible Satanists.
-Around this time, Old Changi Hospital, as it is popularly known, was famously declared by many Singaporeans, young and old alike, to be one of the most haunted locations in the whole country.
+The vacated hospital compound was popular with film-makers after the Singapore Land Authority began a short-term rental programme of the abandoned and derelict buildings that was once Changi Hospital.
+Many MediaCorp television series such as Growing Up, The Crime Hunters, C.I.D. and Incredible Tales were partly filmed at the now-abandoned hospital, which by the 2000s had been badly damaged by vandals and criminals.
+Around this time, Old Changi Hospital was declared by many Singaporeans, young and old alike, to be one of the most haunted locations in the whole country.
 The buildings are said to be haunted by the souls of the victims of the Japanese Occupation, homeless ghosts and the spirits of those who died in the hospital.
 In 2017, a video of sightings of a nurse carrying a baby in the haunted hospital circulated around the Internet, sparking debate on its authenticity and the spookiness of the former hospital and the supposed paranormal activities inside.
-Until now, the authenticity of this video has not yet been proven.

 The once-abandoned and derelict buildings and its ghostly reputation were the basis for the 2010 mockumentary Haunted Changi, which, using found-footage, told of a small group of paranormal investigators going inside the hospital to learn of its horrifying past and ended with terrifying outcomes to each member.
-Some of the more prominent areas of the old hospital that was famous for hauntings include the old mortuary which has since been demolished, the tile-walled operating theatre and the old hospital's Accident-and-Emergency (A&E) building (located below the hill from where the main hospital is located at has long been demolished already).
-There is also a widespread belief of the presence of supposed underground bunkers beneath Changi Hospital (from the days when it was a military base), although there is currently no available access to them and their alleged entry-points (rumoured to be 3) are also closed off.
+Areas of the old hospital alleged to be haunted include the old mortuary which has since been demolished, the tile-walled operating theatre and the old hospital's Accident-and-Emergency (A&E) building (located below the hill from where the main hospital is located at has long been demolished already).
+There is also a widespread belief of the presence of underground bunkers beneath Changi Hospital (from the days when it was a military base), although there is currently no available access to them and their alleged entry-points (rumoured to be 3) are also closed off.
 A picture had been taken at Changi Aloha Chalet near the hospital and allegedly showed what was seen as a ghost.
-According to the owners of the photo, their room was located right opposite Changi Hospital and the abandoned (and infamously haunted) Aloha Changi Resort.
+According to the owners of the photo, their room was located right opposite Changi Hospital and the abandoned Aloha Changi Resort.